mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 </style>
 ```

-The Svelte documentation advises to use `css` when possible because of performance reasons but if you want to do something more ambitious like a typewriter effect using JavaScript you can use `tick` called during the transition with the same arguments.
+The Svelte documentation advises to use `css` when possible because of performance reasons but if you want to do something more ambitious like a typewriter effect using JavaScript you can use `tick` with the same arguments.

 {% video src="transitions-custom-js.mp4" %}